 Grace died in October 1974 at the age of 81.

-Grandson Sgt.
-Allen Robinson served with the U.S. Army at Fort Meade during the Korean War.
+Son Sgt.
+Allan Fawcett Robinson served with the U.S. Army at Fort Meade during the Korean War.
+He was deceased by 1996.

 ~ Son Dorsey L. Fawcett ~

-The Fawcetts resided in Latrobe, Westmoreland County, PA in 1929-1930.
+The Fawcetts later relocated to Latrobe, Westmoreland County, PA.
 When the federal census of Latrobe was taken in 1930, Dorsey worked as a grocery and food products salesman for the H.J.
 Heinz Company of Pittsburgh.
 They made their home that year on Spring Street.